wo-language/wo/justifications.md

 It's our job to pay attention to details, but let's still make it as easy on ourselves as possible.

 The current state of Go's compiler forces you to be vague, and their style designs recommend using vague variable and function names.
 This isn't exactly a criticism, but just a description of how Go appears to me.

+Boilerplate actually is good by the way, but only when it is holding up to our regular standards: readable, giving intent, functional, etc. It's stupid to make 5 functions with a string inside different rather than making it a parameter.
+However, code isn't meant to just be run, it's meant to be used and edited - the code base grows, and it grows off of the previously placed boilerplate in occasionally unpredictable directions.

+the `if err != nil {}` pattern doesn't really satisfy that description.

+Boilerplate actually is good by the way, but only when it holds up to our regular code standards: readable, giving intent, functional, etc. It's stupid to make 5 functions with a single string inside different rather than just making it a parameter.
+However, code isn't meant to be just run, it's meant to be used and edited - the code base grows, and it grows off of the previously placed boilerplate in occasionally unpredictable directions.
+It also serves to not overly compress useful language.

+The `if err != nil {}` pattern doesn't really satisfy that description of a useful boilerplate above.

+A Similar thing is true with `set`s.
+You will very rarely need a modified implementation, so it should be a standard.
+How many times have you had to create your own set implementation when it wasn't for a data structures class or for fun?

 ### Why modularity